Kazhnuz/awesome-gnome/README.md

 ### Squared Icons

 - [Moka](https://snwh.org/moka) is a simple squared icon theme, loosely based on the Tango specification.
-- [Obsidian](https://github.com/madmaxms/iconpack-obsidian/) is a continuation of the famous Faenza theme
+- [Obsidian](https://github.com/madmaxms/iconpack-obsidian/) is a continuation of the famous Faenza theme.

 ### Skeumorphic